This FAQ provides information on the Aria storage engine.

 This will overwrite all references to the logs (LSN), all transactional references (TRN) and all unused space with 0.
 It also marks the table as 'movable'.
 An additional benefit of zerofill is that the Aria files will compress better.
 No real data is ever removed as part of zerofill.

-Note that this automatic detection doesn't work if you copy tables within the same MySQL server !
+Note that this automatic detection doesn't work if you copy tables within the same MariaDB server!

 When is it safe to remove old log files?

-The same rules apply when upgrading MySQL; When upgrading, first take down MySQL in a clean way and then upgrade.
+The same rules apply when upgrading MariaDB; When upgrading, first take down MariaDB in a clean way and then upgrade.
 This will allow you to remove the old log files if there are incompatible problems between releases.

 Don't remove the

-If you do, Aria will generate a now
+If you do, Aria will generate a new

 If this happens, you will see things like this in your mysqld.err file: